An Information-Theoretic Framework for Receiver Quantization in Communication: Optimal Uniform Quantization at the Receiver

 hold, where the Wiener coefficient is equal to the one in (\ref{rhovy}).
 Moreover, from (\ref{YX}) we obtain an additive uncorrelated noise model as

 where $\mathsf D $ satisfies $\mathrm E\left[\mathsf X\overline{\mathsf D}\right]=0$ and

 The channel (\ref{YmmseXd}) is a scaling of the channel $Y=\alpha X+D$ in the proof of Proposition 1.
-We can apply Proposition 1 directly to (\ref{YmmseXd}) and obtain exactly the same GMI expression in Theorem 8.
-Correspondingly, the scaling factor for the nearest neighbor decoder in Fig. \ref{Geometry} should be set as $1-\mathsf{mmse}$.
+We can apply Proposition 1 directly to (\ref{YmmseXd}) and obtain exactly the same GMI expression as (\ref{GMIMMSE}) in Theorem 8.
+Correspondingly, the scaling factor for the nearest neighbor decoder in Fig. \ref{Geometry} should be set as $1-\mathsf{mmse}$ to achieve (\ref{GMIMMSE}), while in the original model (Fig. \ref{Archi}) we should set it according to (\ref{scaling}).

 We next discuss how the triangles in Fig. \ref{Geometry} determine the performance via three angles as follows.

 1) $\theta_{XV}\in(0,\pi/2)$: it is determined by the SNR and satisfies

 and